-- A lactation consultant or breastfeeding counsellor can help you make sure that your baby is attached to your breast well and that he is getting your breastmilk through the nipple shield.
+- A lactation consultant or breastfeeding counsellor can help you make sure that your baby is attached to your breast well and that they are getting your breastmilk through the nipple shield.
 The following points will help you to recognise if your baby is attached well:

-- He has a good mouthful of your breast, with his lips over the brim of the nipple shield, not just the crown portion.
+- they have a good mouthful of your breast, with lips over the brim of the nipple shield, not just the crown portion.

-- His tongue is forward over his lower gum and cupping the nipple shield.
-(This may be difficult to see when he is attached well.
-Don’t worry about pulling his lip to check or he may come off!)
+- tongue is forward over their lower gum and cupping the nipple shield.
+(This may be difficult to see when the baby is attached well.
+Don’t worry about pulling their lip to check or they may come off!)

-- You may notice his whole jaw moving as he sucks.
-He should not be sucking in air or slipping off the nipple shield.
+- You may notice their whole jaw moving as they sucks.
+The baby should not be sucking in air or slipping off the nipple shield.

-- You can tell if he is swallowing milk when his lower jaw pauses slightly in mid-suck when his mouth is wide open.
-You may also be able to hear him swallow (soft ticking sound).
+- You can tell if they are swallowing milk when their lower jaw pauses slightly in mid-suck when the mouth is wide open.
+You may also be able to hear the sound of a swallow (soft ticking sound).

 - At the end of the breastfeed, your nipple should neither be rubbed nor sore.
 If it is, the nipple shield is the wrong size or shape.

 - The crown of the nipple shield usually has milk in it at the end of the breastfeed if your baby was getting your breastmilk through the nipple shield.

 Making sure your let-down reflex happens will help ensure that your baby is getting your milk through the nipple shield.